Using GPUs with Python

 A template for running the python codes at NSC is here:

-Solution for PDC
+Solution for C3SE

 Keypoints